ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 the algorithm

-For example, instead of saying "this relationship has a linear rate of increase", we could instead say, "the *order* of this relationship is linear".
+For example, instead of saying "this relationship has a linear rate of increase", we could instead say, "The *order* of this relationship is linear".

-* O Notation*, and you'll see that the "O" in the name refers to the **o**rder of the rate of increase.
+*O Notation*, and you'll see that the "O" in the name refers to the **o**rder of the rate of increase.

 Length of input to my function